Nicky Gile Showcases Hourglass Figure & Pert Derrière In Sunny Yellow Bikini

 In the caption, the model mentioned what she was having for lunch.

-“Stunning lovely gorgeous girl,” wrote one Instagram user, adding a yellow heart and a heart-eye smiley face emoji.
+“Stunning lovely gorgeous girl,” wrote one user, adding a yellow heart and a heart-eye smiley face emoji to their message.

 “You are so gorgeous in the picture,” a second admirer chimed in.